 Take GLPH 471 and REPD 473.
 Also take an additional 18.0 units of optional courses and 6.0 units of electives (which can include option courses).

+Declare and learning tracks you are completing with the Program Office.
 If you have declared a learning track, make sure that required courses to complete your track(s) are taken.

 Apply to graduate on SOLUS.